What is one of the hottest and under-appreciated assets on Earth this decade?

 The Huffington Post, Forbes, Seeking Alpha, The Motley Fool, and other respected financial media outlets have nodded to Burry.
 His rotation into farmland and water makes a lot of sense in today’s environment.

-Burry isn’t alone in his line of thought.
-The smartest investors on Earth have quietly accumulated farmland assets.
+Burry isn’t alone in his line of thought, as the number of searches for “Michael Burry farmland” has skyrocketed alongside “Big Short Michael Burry” and “Michael Burry investing”.
+Some of the smartest investors on Earth are becoming farmland investors, and they have quietly accumulated farmland assets.

-Warren Buffet, as a prime example, famously bought a 400-acre plot of farmland in 1996.
+As an example of heavily invested famous names, Warren Buffet famously bought a 400-acre plot of farmland in 1996.
 Buffet claimed in 2014 that “28 years later, the farm has tripled its earnings and is worth five times or more what I paid.”

-Farmland is the only real estate type that can provide peace of mind whether you’re in the middle of a recession or the top of an overheated (and artificial) bull market.
+Farmland is the opposite of what can turn out to be an expensive liability.
+It’s an asset that appreciates over time while also producing a steady income.
+It’s the only real estate type that can provide peace of mind whether you’re in the middle of a recession or the top of an overheated bull market, and it’s one of the best inflation hedges.

-As Covid fades, companies that surged thanks to lockdowns will likely come down to Earth.
+As the pandemic fades, companies that surged thanks to lockdowns will likely come down to Earth.
 The writing is already on the wall– smart money is searching for safer places to park their assets.
-Calling the US stock market “toppy” is putting it lightly.

 Meanwhile, the World Bank expects agricultural production will need to balloon about 70% by 2050.
-Can we say the same for Peloton (PTON) stationary bikes?
+Can you say the same for Peloton stationary bikes?

-From family offices to pension funds, there is a growing interest across the board for farmland investments.
-Yet, it’s still a drop in the bucket, especially when you consider the massive change of hands we expect to see in agricultural landholdings in the coming decades.
+From family offices to pension funds, there is a growing interest across the board for investing in farmland.
+Yet, it’s still a drop in the bucket, especially when you consider the massive change of hands we expect to see in agricultural landholdings in the coming decades and all the more mouths to feed.

 Dr. Burry weighs in: “I’m interested in finding investments that aren’t just simply going to float up and down with the market…The incredible correlation that we’re experiencing – we’ve been experiencing for several years – is problematic.”